1957 Delaware State Hornets football team

 The 1957 Delaware State Hornets football team represented Delaware State College—now known as Delaware State University—as a member of the Central Intercollegiate Athletic Association (CIAA) in the 1957 college football season.
-Led by coach Bennie J. George in his second season, the Hornets compiled a 6–2 record.
+Led by coach Bennie J. George in his second season, the Hornets compiled an overall record of 6–2 with a mark of 4–2 in conference play, placing 11th in the CIAA standings, which were based on the Dickinson System.